If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 In the URL for this page www.websitebuilderexpert.com/how-to-start-an-online-clothing-store, websitebuilderexpert.com is the domain name.

 Wondering which option is best?
-Buying a domain name through your website builder may be easier in the short run, however if you ever leave that builder (e.g. if your online clothing store becomes too large for the one you were using), taking that domain name with you is pretty tricky.
+Buying a domain name through your online store builder may be easier in the short run, however if you ever leave that builder (e.g. if your online clothing store becomes too large for the one you were using), taking that domain name with you is pretty tricky.

 Purchasing it through a third party may take slightly longer in the short term but is much more versatile in the long run.